Double-Bridge Mechanism for Enhancing Tc in Oxide Superconductors

-where $a$ is the scattering length, an indicator for the interacting strength, between two Cooper pairs with $a<$0 for attractive interaction and $a>$0 for repulsive interaction, respectively.
-Generally, the $|a|$ can be larger than the interparticle distance.
-Equation~(\ref{eqn:3}) clearly shows that $T_c$ increases linearly with $a$ for attractive interactions between two Cooper pairs, which paves a new way to improve $T_c$ with great significance for the exploration of higher $T_c$ superconductivity.
-As an open-ended question, the maximization of $a$ is definitely a highly challenging and complex material design engineering.
-The thermal de Broglie wavelength $\lambda_0$ at the critical temperature $T_c^0$, depending solely on the number density $n_s$ of Cooper pairs, can be calculated as follows,
+where $a$ is the scattering length characterizing the inter-pair interaction strength, with $a<0$ for attractive interactions and $a>0$ for repulsive interactions, respectively.
+Typically, $|a|$ can exceed the inter-pair distance.
+Equation~(\ref{eqn:3}) clearly shows that $T_c$ increases linearly with $|a|$ for attractive inter-pair interactions, paving a promising route to significantly enhance $T_c$ for BEC of preformed Cooper pairs toward higher-temperature superconductivity.
+Such inter-pair attraction is thus highly beneficial for maximizing $T_c$.
+Therefore, \textbf{a complete and consistent high-$T_c$ theory must address two key issues: (1) a strong attractive pairing mechanism between holes (electrons), as demonstrated in Ref.~\cite{shi2025}; (2) an inter-pair attraction mechanism that drives coherent condensation of preformed Cooper pairs and enhances $T_c$, as confirmed in Fig.~\ref{fig:2}.} As a remaining open challenge, maximizing $|a|$ represents a critical task in materials design.

+The thermal de Broglie wavelength $\lambda_0$ at the critical temperature $T_c^0$, which depends only on the Cooper-pair density $n_{\rm pair}^{\rm 3D}$, is given by:

-Equations~(\ref{eqn:2}-\ref{eqn:4}) indicate that $T_c$ just depends on the effective mass $m^*$ and the number density $n_s$ of Cooper pairs, as well as the scattering length $a$.
-Moreover, the condensate fraction of Cooper pairs at temperature $T$ is given by~\cite{Pitaevskii2016},
+Equations~(\ref{eqn:2})-(\ref{eqn:4}) show that $T_c$ depends only on the effective mass $m_{\rm pair}^*$, the density $n_{\rm pair}^{\rm 3D}$ of condensed Cooper pairs, and the scattering length $a$. \textbf{$T_c$ can thus be maximized by: (1) optimize doping for optimal carrier density (lock optimal doping); (2) minimizing Cooper pair effective mass (pressure/strain engineering); (3) enhancing inter-pair attraction via bridge-II ions (tune oxygen content; optimize local electrons around in-plane O atoms; tune interlayer ions and charge transfer).} Furthermore, the condensate fraction $f$ of Cooper pairs---defined as the ratio of condensed pairs $N_{\rm s}$/2 to the total number of Cooper pairs ($N_{\rm s}+N_{\rm p}$)/2---at temperature $T$ is given by~\cite{Pitaevskii2016},